EmperorJack/procedural-dungeon-dynamics/README.md

 - Run the game.
 - Click the `Generate Dungeon` button or press the `space` key to generate a new dungeon.

 **Fracturing**

 In Maya:
+- The fracturing script requires an installation of NumPy; http://www.numpy.org/
+- Copy `BowyerWatson.py` and `Sampler.py` into a location reachable by the Maya Python path
+- Import geometry.
+Make sure the object has no non-standard ASCII characters in the name.
+- Manually select the geometry
+- In the Script Editor, `import BowyerWatson`
+- The following commands can then be run:
+  - `BowyerWatson.randomShatter(numberOfSamples, debug)` : selects numberOfSamples points at random from within the object's bounding box.
+The debug parameter is a boolean - if True, generates geometry displaying the tessellation.
+The tessellation geometry will not have correct normals, it is purely for visual debugging.
+This is the same across all commands.
+  - `BowyerWatson.unweightedShatter(numberOfSamples, debug)` : selects numberOfSamples vertices of the mesh to use as points for the            tessellation.
+  - `BowyerWatson.unweightedShatterPercent(samplePercent, debug)` : selects samplePercent of vertices to use as tessellation points.
+  - `BowyerWatson.weightedShatter(numberOfSamples, samplePercent, debug)` : selects samplePercent of vertices to use as tessellation        points, then selects numberOfSamples of the resulting tetrahedra and uses their centroids as the points for a new tessellation.
+- Export the geometry, remembering to keep the broken geometry grouped.
+The file names must end in `_whole` for the original geometry, and `_broken` for the shattered group.

 In Unity:
+- Import the `_whole` and `_broken` geometry.
+There should be output in the log stating that attributes have been set on them.
+- Create an empty GameObject in the scene.
+Name it something ending in `_breakable`.
+- Parent instances of \_whole and \_broken to it by dragging them into the explorer.
+- Give the \_whole geometry a new `Physical Material`, or use one of the ones in `Assets/Materials`
+- Attach the `WholeObject` script in `Scripts/Shattered/` to the \_whole instance.
+- Drag the instance of \_broken into the `Broken Geo` field (in the attached WholeObject script).
+- Optional: Set the `Collision Threshold` (default is 1).
+I have used 1 for brittle objects such as plates, 2 for slightly sturdier objects like crates.
+- Optional: Set the `Shatter Sound`.
+- Press `Initialise Broken Geo` to copy physical and visual materials from \_whole to \_broken, or make sure `Initialize On Start` is checked to copy them across at runtime.
+- Drag the \_breakable instance into `Prefabs/Breakable/`.
+This makes it a unity prefab.
+- The prefab can then be assigned to the lists in `DungeonObjectPlacer`, and be placed in the scene when a new dungeon is generated.

 **Crowd Simulation**